Shashi1024/Spring/Notes/Servlets.md

 ## Servlets
 - a Java Servlet is a Java class that extends the capabilities of a server.
 - Servlets are primarily used to handle HTTP requests and generate HTTP responses.
-- Servlets is a Java program that runs inside a Servlet Container
+- Servlet is a Java program that runs inside a Servlet Container

 ### Working (HTTP Request-Response Model)